Proof Required for Modification of Judgment in Parenting Plan

 In granting a modification of judgment involving existing orders either for parenting time or child support, the petitioning party must be able to prove that there are substantial changes in the party’s circumstances.
 The changed circumstances must be significant, material, permanent, involuntary, and unanticipated for the court to grant a modification based on substantial changes.

-When new conditions surface after the implementation of your court order for child support or parenting time, it’s important to discuss them with your family law attorney who can determine whether your circumstances meet the standard for changing a judgment for time-sharing or child support.
+When new conditions surface after the implementation of your court order for child support or parenting time, it’s important to discuss them with your Clearwater modification of judgment attorney who can determine whether your circumstances meet the standard for changing a judgment for time-sharing or child support.

 In Florida, the Law Firm for Family Law is renowned for being the home of one of only 18 Board Certified Experts in Marital and Family Law in Pinellas County.
 Backed by a qualified team of associates and paralegals, we provide full attention to all our clients and are prepared to represent you in court, if necessary.